 Follow Cook County Government on NextDoor for important updates.

+The State of Illinois and Cook County are currently vaccinating those in phase 1b.
 For answers to frequently asked questions, the latest information about COVID vaccine development and CCDPH’s vaccine distribution plan, visit the Cook County Department of Public Health website at www.cookcountypublichealth.org.

 Cook County Legal Aid for Housing and Debt

 Governor Pritzker issued Executive Order 2020-72, which extended the Foreclosure and Eviction Moratorium to some Illinois residents subject to new conditions.
 Executive Order 2020-72 is set to expire on December 12, 2020.
 However, this Executive Order may be extended or amended at any time prior to the date of expiration.
 For up to date information on the status of Governor Pritzker’s Executive Orders, please visit the State of Illinois Coronavirus (COVID-19) Response webpage.

 Download a summary and FAQ of the moratorium.

 Cook County has launched a new initiative, Cook County Legal Aid for Housing and Debt (CCLAHD).
 CCLAHD helps residents resolve eviction, foreclosure, debt, and tax deed issues.
 The first program under the initiative, the Early Resolution Program (ERP), launched on November 23, 2020.
 The ERP provides free legal assistance, counseling, pre-court mediation and case management for residents and landlords dealing with evictions or delinquent property taxes, and creditors and debtors with issues related to consumer debt.
 Visit www.cookcountylegalaid.org or call (855) 956-5763 to find out more information and get help.

 The services are provided on a pro-bono basis for residents of Cook County without legal representation and are being offered to: